atreeon/Brighton-Cycle-Lanes/README.md

 Etiquette
 --
-Only constructive criticism
+* Only criticise constructively
-Always be respectful to one another
+* Always be respectful to one another
-No mention of politics and partys here
+* No mention of politics and partys here
-No bullying
+* No bullying

 Current Maps
 --